gbresearch/axe/README.md

 #include <axe.h>

-in your source files and set the include directory in your compiler environment to point to axe/include include.
+in your source files and set the include directory in your compiler environment to point to axe/include.